conova/rubik_trading_back/README.md

-# RESTful API Node adventure Template
+# RESTful API Node Rubik Trading Back-End system

 > A adventure template/starter project for quickly building RESTful APIs using Node.js, Express, and PostreSQL with Prisma.